HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 * Host hackathons for extending the Data Store feature set.

 ## Out-of-scope
-* Other index/query methods/engines - we should implement these as stand-alone projects against modular index/query API.
+* Other index/query methods/engines - we should implement these as stand-alone projects against a modular index/query API.
 * FISMA moderate certification for the core Data Store code base
 * Implementation of other language bindings for the APIs other than Python
 * The specification for the format, naming, and content of bundles and files stored in the Data Store.